-This programme benefits from Surrey Business School’s excellent reputation in Accounting and Finance courses, and offers an advanced understanding in accounting and finance as well as the opportunity to specialise through optional modules.
+This programme benefits from Surrey Business School’s leading reputation in accounting and finance, offering an advanced understanding in the subject.

-The core modules provide not only a rigorous treatment of the relevant theory, but also the quantitative techniques necessary to understand the literature and undertake empirical investigations in the areas of accounting and finance.
-The optional modules offer students a broader perspective on the subject matter and allow them to specialise in areas that are of particular interest to them.
+The programme’s core modules provide not only a rigorous treatment of the relevant theory, but also the quantitative techniques necessary to understand the literature and undertake empirical investigations in the areas of accounting and finance.

 This module provides a practical study of the basic principles and advanced knowledge of financial accounting systems used around the world, addressing the major issues to be reformed.

 The Foundations of Finance module provides the theoretical underpinnings of all of our MSc Finance and Accounting programmes.
 It introduces the pivotal concepts which form the basis of theoretical finance under three broad headings; Portfolio Theory and Practice, Equilibrium in Capital Markets and Introductory Analysis of Asset Classes.
 Core concepts include the relationship between risk and return, the Capital Asset Pricing Model (CAPM) and the Efficient Market Hypothesis (EMH) but the module also extends this analysis into new theoretical areas such as Behavioral Finance.

 Finance is regarded as applied economics.
 A good grasp of quantitative methods in economics is essential for finance and accounting-related studies.
 This module is an introduction to the techniques of econometrics and the use of an econometric package.

 Introducing the process of research project formulation and the key elements of research design, this module prepares you to execute your research study for your dissertation in a systematic and scientific manner.